-Jessiah practices with the firm’s Criminal and Government Investigations practice group where his primary focus will be working with clients on white-collar criminal defense matters in federal courts.
-Prior to joining the firm, Jessiah served as a law clerk to the Honorable Mary Grace O’Brien of the Court of Appeals of Virginia.
-During law school he served as a student attorney with the Commonwealth’s Attorney’s Office for Augusta County and as an intern for the United States Attorney’s Office for the District of New Jersey.
+Jessiah practices with the firm’s Criminal and Government Investigations practice group where his primary focus is working with clients on federal grand jury investigations and white-collar criminal defense matters.
+Prior to joining the firm, Jessiah clerked for the Honorable Mary Grace O’Brien of the Court of Appeals of Virginia.
+During law school, he interned with the Commonwealth’s Attorney’s Office in Augusta County, Virginia, and the United States Attorney’s Office in Camden, New Jersey.

 Unpublished short stories written